 Parkland College Eligibility Policies and Procedures comply with the Rehabilitation Act of 1973, Section 504, and the Americans with Disabilities Act of 1990.
-Documents providing evidence of disability must be presented to the Office of Disability Services in room X148 and a confidential file established before academic accommodations may be approved and implemented.
+Documents providing evidence of disability must be presented to the Office of Disability Services and a confidential file established before academic accommodations may be approved and implemented.

 Reasonable accommodations are determined based on the current impact of the disability on academic performance.